 Utilities and companies developing products for smart cities have several connectivity options, and the Wi-SUN field area network (FAN) is a good option.
 Why?
 Let’s start by considering its reliability.

-Figure 1: Example of mesh network
+Figure 1: Example of mesh and star networks

 The star topology is simple and easy to configure, having a hierarchical structure, where bridges and switches are normally connected to a small number of end nodes.
 Because of its structure, it can have a single point of failure, which may cause concerns when a field crew must perform maintenance or replace a malfunctioning device to keep the network up and running.